Improved log-Sobolev inequalities, hypercontractivity and uncertainty principle on the hypercube: Non-linear log-Sobolev inequalities

 \item Since $f$ is non-constant, so is $T_t f$ for all $t\ge 0$ (for otherwise $f-\EE[f]$ is in the kernel of $T_t$).
 Therefore, ${\partial \phi\over \partial \xi} < 0$ for all $(\xi,t)$.
 Thus, for any $t \in[0,t_0]$ there is at most one solution $\xi$ of

+$\xi(t)$ is simply a parametrization of the level-set of $\phi$.
 It is clear that $\xi(t)$ is non-increasing.
 Since fibers~\eqref{eq:hca_7} are singletons, we also conclude that $\xi(t)$ is strictly decreasing.
 From implicit function theorem and ${\partial \phi\over \partial \xi} \neq 0$, we infer that solution $\xi(t)$ of~\eqref{eq:hca_3} is $\matc^\infty$-smooth. \apxonly{Here I assumed $\xi(0)<1$.
 Similarly, $t\mapsto \xi(t)$ is strictly increasing if $\xi(0)>1$.} \item As we mentioned $\xi \mapsto \phi(t, \xi)$ is convex and strictly decreasing.
 Furthermore, it is strictly convex for $t>0$.
 From this convexity and~\eqref{eq:hca_2} we infer the following important consequences: